-Providers need to follow these rules in addition to the claiming rules that apply to all claims.
+Providers need to follow these rules in addition to the claiming rules that apply to all claims in chapter 16.4 of the Support at Home program manual.

-The End-of-Life Pathway claiming rules include that:
+The End-of-Life Pathway claiming rules in chapter 16.4.4 of the manual include that:

-- funding for end-of-life services will be drawn from the End-of-Life budget account. - providers need to ensure all claims are finalised within 60 days of completing the end-of-life episode. - providers need to claim care management services from the End-of-Life budget account.
-There is no cap on claims for care management services for the End-of-Life Pathway. - for participants receiving ongoing Support at Home services who enter the End-of-Life pathway, that providers cannot claim for ongoing services during the end-of-life episode.
+funding for end-of-life services will be drawn from the Endof-Life budget account.

+providers need to ensure all claims are finalised within 60 days of completing the end-of-life episode.

+providers need to claim care management services from the End-of-Life budget account.
+There is no cap on claims for care management services for the End-of-Life Pathway.

+for participants receiving ongoing Support at Home services who enter the End-of-Life pathway, that providers cannot claim for ongoing services during the end-of-life episode.